Error-331/code_tests/docs/bible/links.md

 Contented Trust - August 28 (Our hope will not be dashed or put to shame, for God is our deliverer and strength; Though our earthly expectations will not always be met, God will exceed our expectations of his goodness);

+Wise Kindness - August 29 (Wisdom is a powerful tool, and kindness is paramount in God's kingdom; When we grow in relationship with God by learning more of his nature and following Christ's wisdom, we learn to tell the difference between God's ways and the wisdom of this world);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;